kevinyu0506/researchgate-crawler/README.md

 ## About the project

 A small tool that might help grad students tracking up <a href="https://www.researchgate.net/">ResearchGate</a> paper's references.
-Since grad students often get overwhelmed by the enormous amount of references when they're trying to trace down a specific topic, this tool tries to assist them to leverage their time in reading the the most valuable references.
-By sorting the references in the most-cited order, this gives the readers a better comprehension of the topic's current research progress and the list of popular papers that they might be interested in following up.
+Since grad students often get overwhelmed by the enormous amount of references when they're trying to trace down a specific research topic, this tool tries to assist them leveraging their finite time in reading the most valuable references.
+By sorting the references in the most-cited order, this gives the students a better comprehension of the topic's current research progress and the list of popular papers that they might be interested in following up.

 ## Known Issues